 Mysore Style Ashtanga Yoga

-Mysore is the town in India where this style of yoga teaching originated, rather than all students being talked through a series of postures at the same time, you will be taught the postures of the series individually according to your own body type and ability.
+Mysore is the town in India where this style of yoga teaching originated.
+Rather than all students being led through a series of postures at the simultaneously, you will be taught the postures of the series individually according to your own body type and ability.

-You will quickly gain strength and learn how to do the postures correctly and safely, allowing you to progress at your own pace and with a greater understanding of what you should be working within the posture working with your own unique breath pattern and developing a deeper lung capacity.
+You will quickly gain strength and learn how to do the postures correctly and safely, allowing you to progress at your own pace.
+With a greater understanding of what you should be working within the posture working with your own unique breath pattern and developing a deeper lung capacity.

-Because this takes quite a degree of commitment and consistency it is greatly assisted by the support of the same teacher each day as well as a network of fellow practitioners, or sangha who you will see most days and will form a bond with even before speaking to them.
+This takes quite a degree of commitment and is greatly assisted by the support of the teacher as well as fellow practitioners.
+This sangha who you will see most days and will form a bond with even before speaking to them.

-Practically speaking, this daily group of friends provides an instrumental support network, when, from time to time, you might struggle with discipline or the inevitable challenges of life.
+Practically speaking, this daily group of friends provides an instrumental support network.
+It helps when, from time to time, you might struggle with discipline or the inevitable challenges of life.